gradientinstitute/aboleth/docs/quickstart.rst

 Here we have made ``lenscale`` a TensorFlow variable so it will be optimized, and we have also used the ``ab.pos`` function to make sure it stays positive.
-The ``ab.RandomFourier`` class implements random Fourier features [3]_, which can model shift invariant kernel functions, like radial basis, Matern, etc. See :ref:`kernels` for implemented kernels.
+The ``ab.RandomFourier`` class implements random Fourier features [3]_, that can model shift invariant kernel functions like radial basis, Matern, etc. See :ref:`kernels` for implemented kernels.
 We have also implemented random arc-cosine kernels [4]_ see ``ab.RandomArcCosine`` in :ref:`layers`.